Driving in Boston is not for the faint-hearted.

 Closely related are places where you can't turn left, or right, sometimes because the street is one-way in the opposite direction but other times simply for mysterious reasons known only to the Boston Road Gods.
 Since GPS can't read the mind of a BRG, you'll be told to turn.
 GPS also fails to detect the police officer who will pull you over after you've made the turn.

-I could continue - but you get the idea.
+We could continue - but you get the idea.
 Don't expect GPS to be accurate, especially for the "last mile," - and don't make turns (or do anything) that the GPS tells you to do without also checking signs.
-And preferably a real map.
+And possibly a real map.

 A red traffic light has a universal meaning, right?
 Other drivers and pedestrians stop when they see it?
 Ditto for stop signs?